Julie Hesmondhalgh recently portrayed Heather in The A Word, but who is Julie Hesmondhalgh’s husband and do they have kids?

 “To me, that was it.
 You make people like this woman – understand her – and you say more than any political speech or lobbying.”

 Julie went on to play Hayley for 16 years and won six awards along the way.

-Her final scene was watched by more than 9.5 million viewers.
+Julie’s final scene was watched by more than 9.5 million viewers on January 22 2014.

 When Julie announced she was leaving Coronation Street in 2013, she explained she wanted to take on new roles.